-The amount of screen time teens have when watching TV, or using other devices, can influence them in many ways (topic).
-Screen time has recently gained attention regarding health and well-being because of the effects it can have on the human body (explanation of relevance).
-One study has shown that teenagers who are exposed to over 6 hours of screen time on a daily basis (TV and other devices, such as cell phones, combined) "are ten times less likely to achieve proper sleep patterns at night, and likely not to obtain a full 8-10 hours of recommended sleep

-(evidence 1)."
-Teenagers are at an age where their brains are going crazy with growth-growth that is only enabled through healthy sleep patterns (explanation 1).
-The study goes on to say, "teenagers who obtain less than 6 hours of sleep a night are more likely to experience issues with learning, issues with mental health, and mental illness-like symptoms or behaviours (evidence 2)."
-This is important because the length of time that kids are exposed to the light of these devices, as well as the type of light they emit (blue light), can prevent adequate sleep, as the body's natural circadian rhythms are disrupted (explanation 2).
-This kind of damage can be prevented if kids learn more information about limiting screen viewing or other strategies, such as orange light filters (some phones have this built in).
-The exposure that teens have to screens has potentially serious physical consequences, just from time spent on them alone (concluding sentence) ...
+The amount of screen time that teens are exposed to when watching TV, or using other screened devices, can influence them in many ways (topic).
+Screen time has recently gained importance in terms of health and well-being because of the physical effects it can have on the human body (explanation of relevance).
+One study has shown that teenagers who are exposed to over 6 hours of screen time on a daily basis (TV and other devices, such as cell phones, combined) "are ten times less likely to achieve proper sleep patterns at night, and likely not to obtain a full 8-10 hours of recommended sleep (evidence 1)."
+The influence of this is obvious, as teenagers are at an age where their brains are going crazy with growth-growth that is only enabled through healthy sleep patterns (explanation 1).
+The study goes on to say that "teenagers who obtain less than 6 hours of sleep a night are more likely to experience issues with learning, issues with mental health, and mental illness-like symptoms or behaviours (evidence 2)."
+This is important to the use of devices with screens, as the length of time that kids are exposed to the light of these devices, as well as the type of light they emit (blue light), can prevent adequate sleep, as the body's natural circadian rhythms are disrupted (explanation 2).
+It is preventable, if kids are knowledgeable about restraint in viewing and other strategies, such as orange light filters (some phones have this built in).
+The exposure that teens have to screens has potentially serious physical consequences, just from time spent alone.
+We have only just scratched the surface however, as much research has also been done on the psychological effects of our being tied to devices (concluding sentence(s)) ...

-When you explain the significance of a piece of evidence, you are explaining why you chose to highlight this particular stat, quotation or fact.
+\When you explain the significance of a piece of evidence, you are explaining why you chose to highlight this particular stat, quotation or fact.
 How is it relevant to what you are talking about?